Steveorevo/node-red-contrib-actionflows/README.md

 [Download the Nesting example flow here.](/actionflows/demo/nested.json)

 ## Loops
-The `action` node allows execution of `action in/out` node sequences based on a conditional loop.
-Use the Looping drop down combo box to select the loop type.
+The `action` node allows execution of `action in/out` node seqments based on a conditional loop.
+Use the Looping drop down combobox to select the loop type.
 The default is "none" for no looping.
 In our example below, we will select the option "Increment from zero".
 This option is followed by the variable we'd like to use in our conditional loop.
 The "...from zero" ensures that the variable